kofimuad/alx-low_level_programming/0x0B-malloc_free/README.md

 ## Task 2 - He who is not courageous enough to take risks will accomplish nothing in life
 A function that concatenates two strings.

+## Task 3 -  If you even dream of beating me you'd better wake up and apologize
+A function that returns a pointer to a 2 dimensional array of integers.